 Our son attended a training capsule regarding social service, especially dealing with the old and infirm.
 He showed me a pamphlet and it described how the old and the infirm need to be looked after and it concludes by saying that its more important to serve a person than looking for their disabilities.
 This is a lesson to be taught to the coming generations.

-Amir Khan through his TV Program ‘Sathyameva Jayathe’ tried his best to portray the struggles of the differently-abled in India.
+Amir Khan through his TV Programme ‘Sathyameva Jayathe‘ tried his best to portray the struggles of the differently-abled in India.
 Did you observe that the stage from where he was preaching all these was not wheel-chair accessible?
-There was no ramp – I am sure it would not have cost them much compared to the money the program generated.
+There was no ramp!
+I am sure it would not have cost them much compared to the money the programme generated.
 Another TV presentation of a retirement home shown on a Malayalm channel, it was observed that the houses in the retirement home neither had a ramp nor were wheel-chair accessible.
 An old lady was shown climbing the steps with the support of a walker assisted by a girl.

 Many buildings in India are not wheel-chair accessible; why even that; many of the Indian homes with old people are not differently-abled-friendly.
 Our own ancestral home; where my 82 year old mother lives, does not have a ramp for entry from the courtyard into the house.
 She suffers from arthritis and finds it extremely difficult to step in and out of the house.

-Indian public transport buses are the least differently-abled-friendly.
+Public transport buses in many countries are the least differently-abled-friendly.
 One in the best of health needs some effort to board these buses.
 Many a times, the conductor/ cleaner would push the old and differently-abled into the bus; could be the next bus is close at his heels and does not want to get delayed.

-Many of the seniors in India are restricted to their homes – we respect them too much to be send out for a haircut, for manicure or pedicure, for drinking coffee from the nearby coffee shop, buying vegetables, haggling with the vendors etc. We claim that the children are there to do these for them.
+Seniors in these countries are restricted to their homes – we respect them too much to be send out for a haircut, for manicure or pedicure, for drinking coffee from the nearby coffee shop, buying vegetables, haggling with the vendors etc. We claim that the children are there to do these for them.

 Wait a minute, they also have their feelings too and would love to feel the tomatoes they buy, haggle with vendors to save a few rupees, exchange a few gossip, look pretty and smart.